pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0120.md

 ## Get started today

-Starting using the `@DependencyClient` macro today by updating or adding [Dependencies 1.1][dependencies-1.1] to your project today.
+Starting using the [`@DependencyClient`][dependency-client-docs] macro today by updating or adding [Dependencies 1.1][dependencies-1.1] to your project today.
 It can help you write safer application code and stronger tests with less code.

 [pf-gh]: http://github.com/pointfreeco/pointfreeco
 [isowords-gh]: http://www.github.com/pointfreeco/isowords